BeHive/PlanckLayout/readme.md

 The rotary encoder has the following mapping:

-- normal: scroll up and down
+- normal: scroll up and down.
+Click activates muse mode
 - lower: undo and redo
 - raise: find next and find previous.
 The click action will copy the selected text and find it
 - lower+raise: volume up and down, with mute/unmute on click